View on GitHub

 /api Endpoint

-Returns OpenAPI specification (without parameters), or request and response schema.
+Returns OpenAPI specification (without parameters), or parameter, request and response schemas (with respective parameter).

 NOTE: In case of a successful request, the response is NOT in the JSON:API format, but the requested JSON file directly.